SkillsFundingAgency/das-shared-packages/SFA.DAS.Provider.Shared.UI/readme.md

 ## Requirements, Limitations and Restrictions

 * Only Core web apps are supported.
 * This package references the ProviderUrlHelper package, which makes use of StructureMap and AutoConfiguration.
-The current implementation therefore will add StructureMap references to your project and make use of AutoConfiguration.
+The current implementation will add StructureMap references to your project and make use of AutoConfiguration.
 This dependency will be removed in a future version.
 * Feature Toggling is not supported.
 It is necessary to build and release new versions of the package and consume them in order to obtain different navigation menu versions.

 ## Usage